isisaddons/isis-app-todoapp/README.md

 In Apache Isis 1.11.0-SNAPSHOT, the JAXB `@XmlRootElement` annotation is recognized as defining a view model, and so it makes sense to use the JAXB-annotated class as the canonical form (the framework provides the `JaxbService` to generate the XSD schema from this as required).
-Moreover (and unlike earlier releases) the view model/DTO can contain collections.
 For example, we can define:

     package todoapp.app.viewmodels.todoitem.v1;
     ...